 Also, the dates should become a sticky paste that helps to hold the bars together.
 If you want a less sweet taste, just decrease the number of dates and add more coconut oil.

 Health Benefits of Dates

-Our ancestors ate wholesome, nutritious foods and one of them was Meedjool dates.
+Our ancestors ate wholesome, nutritious foods, and one of them was Medjool dates.
 Dates are very dense, keeping you full for a longer period of time.
 Some groups throughout history, leading lifestyle reminiscent of hunters and gatherers, relied heavily on dates.

 More importantly, dates are fat-free, sodium-free, cholesterol-free, and are loaded with fiber!
 All these factors are crucial to losing weight.